Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops

-Communities found by our proposed method account for much more of the total cross-county commuting than MSAs.
-The most significant improvement that the CCME method has over MSA demarcation is in accounting for all the inter-county commuting in the Southeast, Northeast, and Midwest parts of the US.
-These regions are where communities and MSAs are most dissimilar according to the FRI and exhibit the largest relative disrepancies in the size, volume, and number of delineations (table \ref{tab:comparisonwithMSA} ).
-MSAs in these regions capture between 50-70 \% compared to over 90 \% from communities.
-Counties in these regions are most interconnected by commuting and their corresponding MSAs may be classifying counties in too fragmented a manner to effectively describe the highly interconnected nature of the regions (table \ref{tab:comparisonwithMSA}).
-In the Central US and the South, where the clusters are massive, commuting patterns within counties are more spread out across counties.
+Communities found by the proposed method account for much more of the total inter-county commuting than \jf{is accounted for by MSAs.} \jf{The discrepancy is especially large in the Southeast, Northeast, and Midwest, where communities and MSAs are most dissimilar according to FRI and differ most in} the size, volume, and number of delineations \jf{(Table} \ref{tab:comparisonwithMSA} ).
+MSAs in these regions capture between 50-70\% \jf{of inter-county commuting} compared to over 90\% from communities.
+Counties in these regions are \jf{more interconnected by commuting than counties in other regions, making it likely that their corresponding MSAs are} classifying counties in too fragmented a manner to effectively describe the highly interconnected nature of the regions \jf{(Table} \ref{tab:comparisonwithMSA}). \fixed{In the Central and Southern US, interwoven commuting patterns are more spread out across counties, resulting in massive clusters.}

-The CCME method produces clusters with high variation in size.
-The most populous MSAs house similar counties as communities (see figure \ref{fig:msa_comm_similarity}).
-However, the sizes of clusters can be as large as megaregions, although the clusters tend to cover different types of regions.
-Megaregions capture cities with large overall commuting volumes that are closely located to each other, but large communities capture regions that are closely linked by commuting.
-The larger the community, the smaller the absolute strength of each member tends to be, but the higher the relative strength each linkage is.
-In the case of the South and Central US, counties tend to be small and rural and commuting behavior tend to be across counties, thereby more counties tend to be more interconnected in clusters.
-Such aggregations have not been depicted in existing official regional delineations may be a novel contribution of the method in this study.
+CCME-SL produces clusters that vary greatly in size.
+The most populous MSAs house similar counties as \jf{their corresponding} communities (see figure \ref{fig:msa_comm_similarity}).
+However, \jf{communities can also be as} large as megaregions, although they tend to \fixed{capture counties in different ways. } Megaregions capture \jf{cities that are in close proximity and which have large overall commuting volumes,} \fixit{but communities capture sets of counties that are closely linked by commuting, even when there are no cities and the gross commuting volume is not large.} In the South and Central parts of the US, counties tend to be small and rural yet tightly interconnected.
+Such aggregations have not been depicted in existing official regional delineations \jf{and} may be a novel contribution of the method in this study.